mdaizovi/sk8_bot/README.md

 # How Does it Work?
 ## How Messages are Received
-Posting messages works both from a Telegram chat as well as form the CiB Slack workspace.
+Posting messages works both from a Telegram chat as well as from the CiB Slack workspace.
 In `sk8_bot/webhooks_consumer/views.py `, there are 2 classes:
  - TelegramBotView
  - SlackBotView